united-manufacturing-hub/united-manufacturing-hub/CONTRIBUTING.md

 - Discuss the work packages you want to tackle with us in advance.
 This way we can give you input in time and avoid unnecessary work.
 - Before we can accept your code, you have to accept the CLA.
 You can find them in the main directory `CONTRIBUTOR_LICENSE_AGREEMENT_ENTITY.md` and `CONTRIBUTOR_LICENSE_AGREEMENT_INDIVIDUAL.md`.
-- Since you cannot create a new branch as an external, fork the project code first and then create a pull request from your fork to staging this project.
+- Since you cannot create a new branch as an external, fork the project code first and then create a pull request from your fork to main this project.

 ## Versioning